-Although the Company does not currently have any interest bearing debt, it may in the future become a borrower of funds.
-If and when Almonty becomes a borrower of funds, the Company will be subject to risks associated with fluctuations in interest rates.
+The Company does not currently have any interest bearing debt (outside of the capital lease obligations described below), however it may in the future become a borrower of a material amount of funds.
+If and when Almonty becomes a borrower of such funds, the Company will be subject to risks associated with fluctuations in interest rates.
 The Company's primary operations are located in Spain and the current European financial crisis that is causing borrowing costs in several European countries to increase may have a negative impact on both the Company's future borrowing costs and its ability to obtain debt financing.
-As at March 31, 2012, Almonty did not have any interest bearing long-term debt outside of \$186 in capital lease obligations that carry interest rates between 2.75% and 4.50% with terms to maturity between 2 years and 5 years.
+As at December 31, 2012, Almonty did not have any interest bearing long-term debt outside of \$148 in capital lease obligations that carry interest rates between 2.75% and 4.50% with terms to maturity between 2 years and 5 years.